Bourbon, gin, scotch, tequila, vodka: You may have enjoyed one or more of these spirits lately.

 We drink our whiskey straight, but here are some delicious Irish whiskey cocktails.

 Whisky is the Scottish spelling of whiskey.
-The alternative spelling was chosen to differentiate the national product from Irish whiskey.
+This alternative spelling was chosen to differentiate the national product of Scotland from Irish whiskey.

 The “whisky” spelling is used in Canada, Japan and Wales, as well as Scotland.